 Having collected during the war the various prophecies that have appeared in the Press as to the date of victory, I think it may be of interest to state how they have stood the test of actual happenings.
 For the most part the prophets were far "too previous," and their hopeless inexactitude commends a course of consigning these to the limbo of the waste paper basket.
 1917, 1916, 1915, and even 1914 were actually given as the years of peace, and in many cases the very day of the month was specifically proclaimed.
-An American Rear-Admiral in 1915 made perhaps the worst guess of all, for in a detailed statement published in the "Boston News Bureau" he foretold, with the greatest assar-ance, victory for Germany, and was at some pains to explain the grounds of his firm conviction.
-If prizes for the best forecast were to be allotted it must be admitted that the redoubtable Old Moore would be cutited to the gold medal, for in the preface to his 1918 Almanac, published in September, 1917, he spoke with extreme confidence of victory in 1918, and if he was a little premature in declaring that the peace treaty would be signed at Berlin in that year, he at any rate showed a really intelligent anticipation in predicting for Germany "a revolution, an entire break-up of the Empire, the end of the Hohenzollern dynasty, and the ignominious flight of the Kaiser, to find a death in obscurity."
-This one must admit was a rather during forecast to publish in the autumn of 1917.
-Lord Jellicoe's prediction in February, 1918, as to the that have appeared in the Press as to the date of victory, I
+An American Rear-Admiral in 1915 made perhaps the worst guess of all, for in a detailed statement published in the "Boston News Bureau" he foretold, with the greatest assurance, victory for Germany, and was at some pains to explain the grounds of his firm conviction.

+If prizes for the best forecast were to be allotted it must be admitted that the redoubtable Old Moore would be entitled to the gold medal, for in the preface to his 1918 Almanac, published in September, 1917, he spoke with extreme confidence of victory in 1918, and if he was a little premature in declaring that the peace treaty would be signed at Berlin in that year, he at any rate showed a really intelligent anticipation in predicting for Germany "a revolution, an entire break-up of the Empire, the end of the Hohenzollern dynasty, and the ignominious flight of the Kaiser, to find a death in obscurity."
+This one must admit was a rather daring forecast to publish in the autumn of 1917.

+Lord Jellicoe's prediction in February, 1918, as to the think it may be of interest to state how they have stood the

-Lord Jellicoc's prediction in February, 1918, as to the changed situation by the late summer hardly comes within the scope of prophecy as the word is generally understood. changed situation by the late summer hardy condensation.
+Lord Jellicoe's prediction in February, 1918, as to the changed situation by the late summer hardly comes within the scope of prophecy as the word is generally understood.
 It was rather common-sense inference from actual facts known to him in his official position.
 Nor did it refer to the war as a whole but merely to the submarine menace.
 It was even then a little unduly optimistic, for it cannot quite be said that by August (which he put at the very latest date) the submarine menace was actually "killed," as Lord Jellicoe promised that it would be.

-Perhaps one of the best shots made by the prophets was that of "Sepharial" quoted in LIGHT of March 6th, 1915.
-In a letter just before that date "Sepharial" declared, very positively and very correctly, that "neither this year nor next will see the termination of this war against war.
+Perhaps one of the best shots made by the prophets was that of "Sepharial" quoted in Light of March 6th, 1915.
+In a letter just before that date "Sepharial" declared, very positively and very correctly, that "neither this year not rext will see the termination of this war against war.

 The year 1918 will undoubtedly be the year of peace."

 This was certainly more than most non-astrological people would have dared to affirm at the beginning of 1915.
-But alas for the prophets, with these very few exceptions failure marked practically all their attempts to serv into futurity.
-C. E. B.
+But alas for the prophets, with these very few exceptions failure marked practically all their attempts to scry into futurity.